 You probably have the tools you’ll need already.
 A bit of tech-savvy helps and you’ll have a chance to put your creative or technical chops to work.

-If you’ve got an eye for detail and a strong command of grammar, consider working as a proofreader.
+If you’ve got an eye for detail and a strong command of grammar, consider working as a part time proofreader.
 Technology has certainly changed the world but the demand for written content hasn’t waned.

 It’s also unlikely that writing and proofreading will be automated out of existence.
 Automated tools can help, but they also have limits.
 Proofreaders check for spelling, grammar, and structure errors before a publication goes to print.